How NOT to Negotiate in China

 The Chinese team confirmed they could meet Bassano’s volume and price requirements.
 The deal meant that Bassano’s landed cost for a fully tailored women’s suit was $20.
 The retail price of $150 meant potentially high profits.

 However, a problem arose when Happy Clothing identified its terms of trade.
-It was keen to maximise its foreign currency holdings, as this would lead to concessions from the government vis-à-vis control of their business.
+It was keen to maximize its foreign currency holdings, as this would lead to concessions from the government vis-à-vis control of their business.
 For this reason, the contract was conditional on Bassano managing distribution of Happy Clothing menswear in Australia.
 Thompson refused, but the Chinese remained firm that no deal could be negotiated otherwise.

 A Gift Horse